avillada0327v2/Rice-COMP449/data/arxivCS_data_retrieval/README.md

 python data_wrangle_script.py
 ```

-After running, look for a new CSV file.
+After running, a new CSV file will be generated in this same directory.
 The generated CSV file has the following structure:

 * Rows: